traefik/hub/api-gateway/1-getting-started/README.md

 </details>

-## Install Traefik Hub
+## Step 1: Install Traefik Hub API Gateway

 Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page to [generate a new agent](https://hub.traefik.io/agents/new).

 **:warning: Do not install the agent, but copy the token.**

-Now, open a terminal and run these commands to create the secret for Traefik Hub.
+Open a terminal and run the following commands to create the required secret.

 ```shell
 export TRAEFIK_HUB_TOKEN=